Nitish-Kumar05/cinema-pedia/README.md

 ## Usage

--Search: Use the search functionality to find TV shows and actors.
+- Search: Use the search functionality to find TV shows and actors.
--Favorites: Click the star icon to mark items as favorites.
+- Favorites: Click the star icon to mark items as favorites.
 Favorited items will be stored in local storage.
--Navigation: Navigate between different sections of the application using the provided links or the navigation bar.
+- Navigation: Navigate between different sections of the application using the provided links or the navigation bar.

 ## Technologies Used

--React.js
+- React.js
--Create React App
+- Create React App
--Styled Components
+- Styled Components
--React Router
+- React Router